CatsMeow492/captainahab/README.md

 ## ⚓ Features

 - **🐋 White Whale Monitoring**: Track suspected insider addresses (the elusive white whales) with alerts on ANY activity
+- **🎣 Pod Detection**: Automatically hunt coordinated whale pods (insider trading clusters) in real-time
+- **⚓ Self-Expanding Fleet**: When whale pods detected, all members added to perpetual watch
 - **🎯 Large Position Tracking**: Harpoon alerts on shorts ≥ $25M and deposits ≥ $20M
 - **🌊 Multi-Source Data**: Sails the official Hyperliquid API (with HypurrScan support ready)
-- **⚓ Smart Deduplication**: SQLite-based ship's log to prevent duplicate alerts
+- **📜 Ship's Log**: SQLite-based deduplication and historical cluster tracking
-- **📯 Webhook Alerts**: Sound the alarm to Slack or Discord instantly
+- **📯 Webhook Alerts**: Sound the alarm to Slack or Discord with Captain Ahab's voice
+- **🔭 Status Reports**: Captain's log updates every 2 hours on the state of the hunt
+- **🗺️ Historical Research**: Tools to investigate past whale sightings and insider incidents

 ## 🚢 Setting Sail (Quick Start)